 Giacomo Caprotti da Oreno

 Who was Leonardo da Vinci's Love?
 His life partner went by many names: Gian Giacomo Caprotti da Oreno aka: Salai, Salino, Andrea Salai, and Giacomo.
+In this lifetime I loved Giacomo Forbes….
+And the interesting synchronicities between the two Giacomos are certainly NOT lost on me!

 "—Thief, liar, obstinate, glutton."
 Leonardo's longest relationship and the person mentioned most in his notebooks.